Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 These are all considered different card products, which means it’s possible to earn the welcome bonus on more than one version.
 I’m a big fan of the Hilton Aspire card because it comes with incredible benefits that make it worth much more than the annual fee for frequent Hilton guests.
 (Here’s our review of the Hilton Aspire for more.)

-The Hilton Honors Surpass Card from American Express (formerly called the Hilton Honors Ascend Card from American Express) is offering an increased welcome bonus of 130,000 Hilton Honors points plus a weekend night certificate at almost any Hilton hotel after meeting minimum spending requirements.
-You’ll want to get in on this deal soon, because it expires August 28, 2019.
+The Hilton Honors Surpass Card from American Express (formerly called the Hilton Honors Ascend Card from American Express) is offering a welcome bonus of 125,000 Hilton Honors points after meeting minimum spending requirements.

 For more about all things Hilton, check out our guides: